ivanhanigan/ivanhanigan.github.com.raw/_posts/2013-09-25-reflections-bob-haining-update.md

 <p>We started off the discussion with an assessment of the approach described in this post <a href="http://thebiobucket.blogspot.com.au/2012/03/classification-trees-allowing-for.html">Classification Trees and Spatial Autocorrelation</a>.
 </p>
 <p>
 I've been thinking more and more about decision trees/CART/random forest methods for selecting a subset of relevant variables (and interations) for use in GLM or GAM model construction.
-In a perfect world I'd have data on the main predictor I wanted to model and enough data about all the relevant confounding or modifying variables as well to ensure I get a 'well behaved model'.
-But with all the data around and so many potentially plausible relationships one might choose to include we need a way to narrow down these to just include the most important confounders and interactions.
+In a perfect world I'd have data on the main predictor I wanted to model and enough data about all the relevant other predictors (especially confounding or modifying variables) to ensure I get a 'well behaved model'.
+But with all the data around and so many potentially plausible relationships one might choose to include we need a way to narrow down these to just include the most important covariates, confounders and interactions.
 CART or some variation on it seems a good way to do this, but is prone to the potential problem of spatially correlated errors too.
 </p>
 <p>
 The idea from that blog post is: